 Wetland Indicator: In North America Ipomoea hederacea is included on the USDA 2012 National Wetland Plant List as a: Facultative (FAC) and Facultative Upland (FACU) species.

 FACU, Facultative Upland, usually occur in non-wetlands, but may occur in wetlands.

 Comments: There is not much information in the literature or online for this species.
 As with other Arizona Morning-glories, perhaps Purple Morning-glory should be removed from the states noxious weed list.

-Also see; Canyon Morning-glory, Ipomoea barbatisepala, Purple Morning-glory, Ipomoea capillacea, Crestrib Morning-glory, Ipomoea costellata, Trans-Pecos morning-glory, Ipomoea cristulata, Pinkthroat Morning-glory, Ipomoea longifolia, and Tripleleaf Morning-glory, Ipomoea ternifolia.
+Also see in Southwest Desert Flora; Canyon Morning-glory, Ipomoea barbatisepala, Purple Morning-glory, Ipomoea capillacea, Crestrib Morning-glory, Ipomoea costellata, Trans-Pecos morning-glory, Ipomoea cristulata, Pinkthroat Morning-glory, Ipomoea longifolia, and Tripleleaf Morning-glory, Ipomoea ternifolia.